Santa Monica begins cleanup after day of looting, fires; Monday curfew set for 4 p.m.

 Once those locations were secure, the Santa Monica Police Department was able to restore order to the streets, he said.

-More than 200 arrests were made as the destruction and looting went on for several hours.
+Officials said more than 200 arrests were made as the destruction and looting went on for several hours.
+Santa Monica Police Chief Cynthia Renaud updated the number to over 400 arrests as of Monday morning.

+The police department later stated that 95% of those arrested were not Santa Monica residents.

-Authorities will begin to look through the evidence Monday to identify others who they will attempt to catch, O’Day said.
+Authorities are searching through evidence Monday to identify others who they will attempt to catch, O’Day said.
 “There is a ton of video out there,” he said.

-Anyone with videos or pictures of people committing crimes Sunday were asked to send them to info@santamonics.gov.
+Anyone with videos or pictures of people committing crimes Sunday was asked to send them to info@santamonica.gov.

-A citywide curfew will be in place again beginning at 4 p.m.
-Monday, O’Day said.
+Santa Monica’s business district will be under a 1 p.m. curfew Monday.
+A citywide curfew will be in place beginning at 4 p.m., O’Day said.